3dcitydb/3dcitydb-docs/source/first-steps/docker.rst

   :align: center
   :name: citydb_img_docker_term

-  Running a 3DCityDB instance using Docker and makeing a connection the ready-to-use database in seconds.
+  Running a 3DCityDB instance using Docker and makeing a connection to the ready-to-use database in seconds.

 Docker images are available for the following tools of the 3DCityDB software